Types of Digital Marketing

 - Visible deliverables and decision points

-- Lower-risk entry into execution
+- Lower-risk entry before broader execution

 Expand